 Matt Cutts, CTO of Google, explains how they view tag clouds in the following video on whether tag clouds help or hinder SEO or whether they have no effect:

 If you haven’t used tags, you probably won’t spend a lot of time on them in the future.
 If you have used them, it’s fine to use them sparingly.
 However, if you choose to use both categories and tags, make sure you only index one of them with search engines to avoid duplicate content and the potential for penalties.
-Use a plugin like WordPress SEO to help you fine tune what you allow the search engines to index.
+Use a plugin like Yoast SEO to help you fine tune what you allow the search engines to index.

 What tips and best practices do you have for using categories and tags on your WordPress blog?